 Changyou provides IVAS primarily through software applications for PCs and mobile devices offered by MoboTap on the Dolphin Browser and by RaidCall.
-Revenues from IVAS are recognized during the period the service rendered or items consumed under the gross method, as Changyou is the principal obligor for provision of the services.
+Revenues from IVAS are recognized during the period the services are rendered or items are consumed under the gross method, as Changyou is the principal obligor for provision of the services.